 Sustainable Agriculture in Northern Shan

 Many areas in Northern Shan State are hit hard by decade-long arm conflicts and results of severe impact on the livelihood of the local ethnic groups.
 The project aims to improve the livelihood of those local population by introducing the sustainable agriculture practice to their growing crops.
 For the baseline assessment in these areas, the study consisted of quantitative and qualitative data collection, and completed at the first quarter of 2020.
-Our findings will help to shape the approach and target of the project.
+The findings will help to shape the approach and target of the project.

 It was a mapping exercise of CSO/volunteers active in DRR in five townships in Yangon Region.
 The validating workshop was conducted at the end of September 2019.